China slams Yellen’s call for US-European ‘unified front’

 BEIJING (AP) — China on Tuesday denounced an appeal by Treasury Secretary Janet Yellen for a U.S.-European “unified front” against Chinese “unfair economic practices” and human rights abuses.

-“China strongly deplores and rejects Treasury Secretary Yellen’s remarks,” said a foreign ministry spokesman, Zhao Lijian.
+“China strongly deplores and rejects Treasury Secretary Yellen’s remarks,” said a Foreign Ministry spokesperson, Zhao Lijian.

 Yellen issued the appeal Tuesday during a meeting with European Union officials in Brussels.
 President Joe Biden is trying to revive traditional alliances following the “America First” policies of his predecessor, Donald Trump.